hashicorp/design-system/website/docs/patterns/button-alignment/partials/overview/overview.md

 !!!
 Info

-Button alignment isn't relevant for every component or pattern, but is rather aimed at functional elements; i.e. a modal, forms, and page-level actions.
+Button alignment isn't relevant for every component or pattern, but is rather aimed at functional elements; i.e. modals, forms, and page-level actions.
 !!!

 ## Constrained vs. unconstrained